 Practical examples

-Standard national tariff
+Standard mobile tariff

 Create a tariff with:

-- Applies To: National
+- Applies To: Mobile

 - Default Connection Cost: 1p